johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `(date->alist `*date*`)`

-Returns a newly allocated alist containing the fields of *date* (see below).
+Returns a newly allocated alist containing all the fields of *date* (see below).

 `(date-ref `*date fieldname*`)`